 Take a deep breath, follow the instructions, and please create an issue if you encounter any errors.

 Note: The easiest way to experiment with the language is to use the Remix online compiler.
+(Activate the vyper-remix plugin in the Plugin manager.)

 2.1 Docker

 Vyper can be downloaded as docker image from dockerhub: